 She is effective.

-Modern interpretations often read Sunakake-babaa as a metaphor for distraction, misinformation, or sudden disruption—forces that do not destroy directly but make people stumble.
+Modern interpretations often read Sunakake-babaa as a metaphor for distraction, misinformation, or sudden disruption — forces that rarely destroy directly, but cause missteps at critical moments.

 Sunakake-babaa persists because disorientation is still dangerous.